SimitTomar/RestPanda/docs/README.md

 ##### GET

-> Use this endpoint to Get information of all the employees available in the DB
+> Use this method to get information of all the employees available in the DB

 <details>